levibsprung/levisprung.com/content/posts/scrabble-database-project-update-sep-25/index.md

 3. Gridline Detection

 The third approach I invested significant time into was Hough transforms for grid detection, which is an idea I got from carson920's project.
-I was able to generate pretty good gridlines for my board using the Hough transform, but using these lines to determine the corner locatios would be tougher.
+I was able to generate pretty good gridlines for my board using the Hough transform, but using these lines to determine the corner locations would be tougher.

 {{<figure
     src="images/gridlineDemo.png"